gridcoin-community/Gridcoin-Tasks/whitepaper/gridcoin-whitepaper-draft.md

 ranked second, hosts 94 petaFLOPS.
 The Sunway TaihuLight hosts 93, the Tianhe-2 hosts 61, and Dell’s Frontera hosts about 23.5 petaFLOPS.

-This establishes BOINC as the world’s fourth largest supercomputer by FLOPS
+This establishes BOINC as the world’s fourth largest supercomputer by FLOPS.

 Gridcoin contributes 4.5 petaFLOPS of processing power to BOINC, making up 18.8% of BOINC’s processing power.